yomi5/codig-school/README.md

-# codig-school
+# coding-school
-code like o other
+code like no other
- i really wat to lear how tocode like a pro
+ i really want to learn how to code like a pro